partiallyordered/postman-migration/Proposal.md

 This proposal outlines a vision for a new role for Postman in Mojaloop and Mowali.
 This document gives a background on Postman and its use in these projects.
-It presents shortcomings of Postman and discusses how the Mojaloop project and test suite have outgrown Postman, and how Postman acts as a barrier to community contribution.
+It presents shortcomings of Postman and discusses how the Mojaloop project and test suite have outgrown Postman, how this will become increasingly problematic as the project grows, and how Postman acts as a barrier to community contribution.
 As a solution, it proposes an automatic migration path from Postman to the open-source Javascript test runner, _Jest_.
 This retains _all_ of the excellent work done on the existing test suites, and allows the suite to continue to grow with the project.

 Intended readers are
 * users of Postman within Mojaloop and associated projects